 The loan is secured by a chattel mortgage of MT Chelsea Donatela upon its delivery and registration with the Maritime Industry Authority.
-The carrying amount of MT Chelsea Donatela, presented as part of construction in progress, amounted to P1,091.0 million and P418.6 million as of December 31, 2014 and 2013, respectively (see Note 12.1).
+The carrying amount of MT Chelsea Donatela, presented as part of tankers in 2014 and construction in progress in 2013, amounted to P1,093.9 million and P418.6 million as of December 31, 2014 and 2013, respectively (see Note 12.1).
 The OLSA requires the Group to maintain debt to equity ratio of not more than 1.5:1 and debt coverage ratio (DCR) of at least 1.20, except on drydocking year where minimum DCR shall be 1.00.
 The Group filed a waiver with the local bank for the debt covenant ratios.